Converting one of my Stack Overflow answer to a post

 background-position?
 If we write

-calc(50% + 50px), will this be evaluated to a percentage value or a pixel value? will the pixel value be converted to percentage or the opposite?
+calc(50% + 50px), will this be evaluated to a percentage value or a pixel value? will the pixel value be converted to a percentage or it's the opposite?

 The result will not be converted to a pixel value or a percentage value, but rather both will be used together.

-background-position has a special behavior when mixing percentage and pixel values inside
+background-position has special behavior when mixing percentage and pixel values inside

 calc() and the logic is as follows: